What is an orthopedic surgeon?

 How long will ACL reconstruction surgery take?

-While procedure length varies depending on the severity of your injury, the surgical procedure will take between 1 and 2-hours, followed by a 2-hour period spent in the recovery room.
+While procedure length varies depending on the severity of your injury, the surgical procedure will take between 45 minutes to just over an hour, followed by a 2-hour period spent in the recovery room.

 How long will I wear a sling following shoulder surgery?